Learning how to compose music later in life

 A vintage Walkman cassette player with headphones and microphone on a table.

-I’m new to composing and I’m learning as I go — here’s a taste of what I’ve been working on.
+I’m new to composing and still learning as I go.
+I’m exploring the sounds of the orchestra, writing short pieces that blend classical and cinematic styles, and experimenting with virtual instruments and sample libraries in Garageband and Logic Pro.
+Here’s a taste of what I’ve been working on.
 Click below to listen.

 A quick sketch of an idea for an epic cinematic trailer.